tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 It seemed the hinges kept it from opening full against the wall.

 I have never in my life been grateful for being skinny.
-My mama used to fuss over it, used to load my plate twice at dinner trying to put meat on me that never stuck, used to tell people I ate like a bird and worried out loud about it in front of company.
+My mama used to fuss over it, used to load my plate twice at dinner trying to put meat on me that never stuck, used to tell people I ate like a bird and worried out loud about it in front of family.

 That night, in that gap, with maybe an inch of clearance between my body and a door a man was holding wide open looking dead at an empty stall, I was thanking god for it.